le717/Island-Alternate-Installer/README.md

 # LEGO Island Alternate Installer
-> An alternate installer for **LEGO Island**
+> An alternate installer for the 1997 video game **LEGO Island**

 ## Features

 * Acts as a full replacement for the original 16-bit InstallShield installer
-* Lets you install the game with a no CD-ROM patch
+* Improves game compatibility on modern versions of Windows by updating outdated APIs
-* Improved compatibility on modern versions of Windows
+* Includes an optional no CD-ROM patch
-* Lets you install the Japanese version of the game without using the original Windows 95-locked installer
+* Enables installation of the Japanese version, whose original installer was locked to Windows 9x

 ## Contributors